agda/agda/doc/user-manual/language/cubical.lagda.rst

 Cubical Agda with erased Glue
 -----------------------------

-The option :option:`--erased-cubical` enables a variant of Cubical Agda in which Glue (and the other builtins defined in ``Agda.Builtin.Cubical.Glue``) must only be used in :ref:`erased<runtime-irrelevance>` settings.
+The option :option:`--cubical=erased` enables a variant of Cubical Agda in which Glue (and the other builtins defined in ``Agda.Builtin.Cubical.Glue``) must only be used in :ref:`erased<runtime-irrelevance>` settings.

-Regular Cubical Agda code can import code that uses :option:`--erased-cubical`.
-Regular Cubical Agda code can also be imported from code that uses :option:`--erased-cubical`, but names defined using Cubical Agda can only be used if the option :option:`--erasure` is used.
+Regular Cubical Agda code can import code that uses :option:`--cubical=erased`.
+Regular Cubical Agda code can also be imported from code that uses :option:`--cubical=erased`, but names defined using Cubical Agda can only be used if the option :option:`--erasure` is used.
 In that case the names are treated as if they had been marked as erased, with an exception related to pattern